Phonics Workbook Expectations

 For over a decade I've used the OnTrack Reading Advanced Code Phonics Workbook with hundreds of clients in my private reading practice, ranging in age from seven to seventeen.
 Because a seven-year-old should be in the process of learning the advanced code, and because some teenagers don’t yet know the advanced code, this phonics workbook can be used for all ages once a child knows the basic code of one-to-one letter/sound relationships.

-Here is what you should expect for results after six to eight weeks of one-hour-per-school-day instruction provided you follow the instructions reasonably closely (though, of course, with kids there are no guarantees):
+Here is what you should expect for results after eight to ten weeks of one-hour-per-school-day instruction provided you follow the instruction manual reasonably closely (though, of course, with kids there are no guarantees):

 1. Blending Skill should go to 15 out of 15 on the blending test.